Updated: Mar 17

 Step three: Reintroduction

-During these last seven days, we’ll start to slowly reintroduce the foods that were eliminated in step two.
+During these last seven days, you'll start to slowly reintroduce the foods that were eliminated in step two.
 This step allows you to test these foods for a few days and see more clearly how your body responds so that you can decide whether or not to include them in your unique diet moving forward.